s3pweb/portainer-backup-restore/README.md

 ## Introduction

-This node app backup and restore your Portainer stacks
+This node app backup and restore your Portainer stacks.

+Current portainer API supported is 1.19.1

 ## Installation